Squire-A/df_capstone_reddit_tech_data/README.md

 Build a pipeline that regularly collects data from the /r/technology subreddit and stores it in a postgreSQL database.
 Then conduct analysis on the data and generate some visualisations.
 Finally, produce a streamlit app to showcase the data and visualisations along with any insights.

 ### Aims
 Through this project I aim to uncover trends and insights from the /r/technology subreddit through analysis of the most discussed topics and the corresponding responses and sentiments of the commenters.
-By visualising the data with tools such as word clouds I hope to identify recurring themes, emerging technologies and areas of interest within the /r/technology community on any given day, then by keeping the data in a postgreSQL database, see how this might change over time.
+By visualising the data with tools such as word clouds I hope to identify recurring themes, emerging technologies and areas of interest within the /r/technology community and gauge the sentiment of the content and comments on any given day.
+Then by keeping the data in a postgreSQL database, see how this might change over time.
 Ultimately I want to utilise the knowledge I have gained while in the Digital Futures academy and use this project to improve and showcase my data engineering skills.

 ### Project Plan Overview
 - Utilise the reddit API to get the top 10 hot posts in the r/technology subreddit